travisCarson/smileguess/app/README.md

     { userid: 2, type: 'guess', message: 'Spiderman' },
     { userid: 1, type: 'guess', message: 'The Avengers' },
   ],

+  /* This is an object required by react-native-router-flux.
+It contains relevant 'scenes' which are represented by screens*/
+  routes: { scene }
 };
 ```